MBravo-Zapata/Suelos_Singulares_CL/README.md

 * [Bravo-Zapata, Matías F.] (mailto:mfbravozapata@gmail.com)
 * Dorador, Leonardo

 The first version of the zoning map was made during Matías Bravo's professional practice at EGSciences during 2021.
-In 2022, the idea of the public repository and article began to be developed, providing a description of the unique soils and the associated engineering problems.
+In 2022, the idea of the public repository and article began to be developed, providing a description of the singular soils and the associated engineering problems.
 Finally, in August 2023 the article is submitted to the 17th PAN-AMERICAN CONFERENCE ON SOIL MECHANICS AND GEOTECHNICAL ENGINEERING and 2nd LATIN-AMERICAN REGIONAL CONFERENCE OF IAEG 2024

 ## Citing